EDHandbook/EDHandbook/README.md

 4. Use `python -m venv venv` to create a new environment.
 5. Then we need to activate the Virtual Environment's Script.
 Use `.\venv\Scripts\activate\`.
 * If you run into an Execution Policy error, we'll do the following to get sorted.
-Use ` Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` and then Press "Y" to continue.
-Rerun the activation program to run the virtual environment.
+Use `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` and then Press "Y" to continue.
+Rerun the activation program to run the virtual environment. *This command will grant access to execute scripts to run on the current user instance.*

-6. Great, you should have a basic environment built for the project, you can now begin editing.
+6. Great, you should have an environment setup for this project, you can now begin editing.
 Let's open up Visual Studios by using the command `code .`

+This next step is for developers who have gone and did steps 4 & 5.
 If you are **not a programmer** and is solely using this to edit markdown files, you can skip to **step 7**.

 7. In Visual Studios Code, we'll launch the Virtual Environment again just to check that things are in order, again, if you run into Execution Policy errors, refer to **Steps 4 & 5**.
 Use `.\venv\Scripts\activate\`.